-In the example below, Keylime Tools is tracking a particular topic area.
+In the example below, Keylime Toolbox is tracking a particular topic area.
 Traffic goes up then declines dramatically mid-year, but just for that one segment of queries.
 When we look more closely, these are all queries related to summer activities and ranking has held steady, while the search volume has gone way up then back down.

 Try it: Tracking Seasonality

 - In the demo site, go to the SEO Trends tab.

 - Make sure Compare Categories is selected and for the Segment, choose Healthy: Seasonal Change (and make sure other segments are not selected).

 - For the date range, choose 2013 in the right field > Group by month.